relybv/dirict-profile_base/README.markdown

 If applicable, this section should have a brief description of the technology the module integrates with and what that integration enables.
 This section should answer the questions: "What does this module *do*?" and "Why would I use it?"

-If your module has a range of functionality (installation, configuration, management, etc.) this is the time to mention it.
+If your module has a range of functionality (installation, configuration, management, etc.) this is the time to mention it. profile.

 ## Setup